Whether it’s IGTV, Reels, Live, or right to your feed, here’s how you can upload your professionally-edited videos to Instagram.

 How Long Can Instagram Videos Be?

-The Instagram videos you post to your feed can be anywhere between 3 seconds and 60 seconds in length.
+The Instagram videos you post to your feed can be anywhere between three seconds and sixty seconds in length.
 Instagram doesn’t have an official file size limit, but we recommend you keep video file sizes between 50MB to 150MB.
 The preferred video format is MP4.
-(H.264 Codec & AAC audio) The maximum frame rate supported is 30 frames per second.
+(H.264 Codec & AAC audio) The maximum frame rate supported is thirty frames per second.